mctools/ncrystal/docs/ncmat_doc.md

 As a more convenient alternative to providing a scattering kernel directly, modelling of solid materials might instead be based on a phonon spectrum, or more specifically a vibrational density of state (vdos) spectrum.
-This is done by specifying the density of phonon states as a function of energy.
-The density values themselves must be provided in the *vdos_density* field, while the range of the corresponding energy grid will be given as values in the *vdos_egrid* field (unit eV).
-As a convenient and efficient shorthand, when only two points are provided in the *vdos_egrid* field, these will be assumed to be the first and last points of the actual energy grid with the remaining points spaced evenly between those (the total number of points will then be inferred by the number of points in the *vdos_density* field (which must be at least 5).
+This is done by specifying the density of phonon states as a function of energy (which is hbar times the phonon frequency).
+The density values themselves must be provided in the *vdos_density* field, while the corresponding energy grid will be given as values in the *vdos_egrid* field (unit eV).
+As a convenient and efficient shorthand, when only two points are provided in the *vdos_egrid* field, these will be assumed to be the first and last points of the actual energy grid with the remaining points spaced evenly between those (the total number of points will then be inferred by the number of points in the *vdos_density* field - which must always be at least 5).

 The overall normalisation or unit of the values in the *vdos_densiy* field does not matter, as NCrystal will renormalise them automatically.
-The density function will be formed by linear interpolation within the grid.
+The actual density function will be formed by linear interpolation within the grid.
 For energies below the first grid point, the density values will be assumed to scale as the square of the energy - an approximation which should be suitable for solid